 On-time, in-full – or OTIF as it is commonly referred to – was borne of the concept that retail stores need to be able to better manage their supply chain and manage inventories.
 By putting suppliers’ and shippers’ feet to the fire by imposing a chargeback fee for late shipments, retailers can be more responsive to customer demand by ensuring the right products in the right volume are on the shelves at the right time.

-OTIF calculations are intended to measure how well a supplier is able to deliver on its timeframe commitment, how complete and accurate the order is, and the integrity of the products ordered.
+OTIF calculations are intended to measure how well a supplier can deliver on its timeframe commitment, how complete and accurate the order is, and the integrity of the products ordered.
 Retailers can impose fines on suppliers for poor OTIF performance and evaluate suppliers by their score, motivating suppliers to prioritize those processes that minimize their risk of missing OTIF commitments.

 The problem with OTIF calculations, however, is that there is no standard definition for what exactly OTIF means.
-According to McKinsey, every supply chain stakeholder may have their own interpretation, saying, “Does ‘on-time’ mean on the date requested by the retailer, or the date promised by the manufacturer?
+According to McKinsey, every supply chain stakeholder may have their own interpretation: “Does ‘on-time’ mean on the date requested by the retailer, or the date promised by the manufacturer?
 Does it mean within the specific delivery slot allocated to the shipment, or any time inside a broader, agreed-upon time window?
-Should ‘in-full’ be measured at the level of complete orders, line-items or individual cases?”
+Should ‘in-full’ be measured at the level of complete orders, line-items, or individual cases?”
 There is a lot to consider in terms of each retailer’s needs.

 Without a standard definition and expectations, it is difficult to perform accurate OTIF calculations.
 A McKinsey and Trading Partner Alliance (TPA) survey of 24 major U.S.-based retailers and manufacturers of consumer-packaged goods found that 92% of respondents would prefer an industry standard for OTIF as it would reduce confusion and foster greater partner collaboration, all of which would likely help them keep the supply chain operating more efficiently and effectively.

-With a common definition, retailers and suppliers are able to have conversations using the same language.
+With a common definition, retailers and suppliers can have conversations using the same language.
 This is an important contributor to transparency but also how issues are identified and resolved.
 Unless all supply chain stakeholders understand what is expected of them, it is difficult to calculate OTIF, particularly as retailers each have their own definitions that frequently change.

 Beyond lacking a common definition of on-time, in-full, the McKinsey survey found that 79% of respondents said they preferred using a single metric to measure both in-time and in-full versus measuring each component separately.
 Additionally, 79% of respondents said they prefer to define “in-full” at the “case” rather than the “order” or “line” level, and 67% of respondents said they prefer to define “on-time” as the requested delivery date or the “must arrive by” date rather than the scheduled-delivery appointment date or the manufacturer’s committed-delivery date.